Application Review and Admission Process

 Portfolio Reviews for MFA Studio and Auditions for MA Music Applicants

 Fine Arts Studio Applicants: If you are applying for the Master of Fine Arts (MFA) in Studio program, you are required to submit two separate applications in the following order.
 You must first submit a graduate admission application to The Graduate School.
-Following which, you will be invited to submit a secondary application, digital portfolio and request for a portfolio interview with the Department of Art and Design through Decision Desk.
-Please use Decision Desk to schedule your portfolio interview.
-Department guidelines for the Application process can be found here; create a Decision Desk account here.
-Please note: In addition to the graduate application fee of $60, an additional $20 fee applies for Decision Desk.
+Following which, you will be invited to submit a application, upload a digital portfolio and related materials to Department of Art and Design through SlideRoom.
+You will also be invited to a portfolio interview.
+Department guidelines for the Application process can be found here; create a SlideRoom account here.
+Please note: In addition to the graduate application fee of $60, an additional $15 fee applies for SlideRoom.

 Music Applicants: If you are applying for the Master of Arts (MA) in Music program, you are required to submit two separate applications in the following order.
 You must first submit a graduate admission application to The Graduate School.
 Following which, you will be invited to submit a secondary application and request an audition with the Cali School of Music through Decision Desk.
 Please use Decision Desk to schedule your live audition.
 Department guidelines for the Application process can be found here; create a Decision Desk account here.
 Please note: In addition to the graduate application fee of $60, an additional $20 fee applies for Decision Desk.

 You may transfer up to 6 credits of relevant coursework from another graduate program to Montclair State.